Mei Li Vos: Political career

 In the 2006 elections Vos was placed on place 38 of the list of the PvdA.
 Both the conservative liberal VVD and the progressive liberal D66 had asked Vos to consider running for them.
 Because of the PvdA did not perform particularly well in the elections, Vos was not elected immediately.
 When several MPs became minister in the Fourth Balkenende cabinet Vos did get a seat.
 Vos was spokesperson on freelancer-, temporarily employed and consumer affairs.
 She sat on the commissions on finance, European Affairs, Economic Affairs, Social Affairs and the Environment.
 Vos also was member of the board of directors of the public radio broadcaster FunX.
 As an MP she wanted to give free lancers and the temporarily employed a voice in parliament and share the risks of a dynamic labour market more equally between free lancers, part-time employed and temporarily employed and people with a fixed contract.
 Vos considers herself to be a social liberal, while the PvdA is a social-democratic party.

 Her term in the House ended on 23 March 2017.

-She was lijsttrekker of the PvdA in the 2019 Senate election.
+She was lead candidate of the PvdA in the 2019 Senate election.
 She has been a member of the Senate since 11 June 2019, serving as parliamentary leader.
+As of 2024, she was training to become a primary school teacher alongside, as an intern at a school in Amsterdam-West.
+As first vice president of the Senate, Vos became acting president on 5 September 2025 following Jan Anthonie Bruijn's resignation.
+On 7 October, she was elected as Bruijn's permanent successor, obtaining 39 votes in the second round to Tanja Klip-Martin's 33 votes.

+Personal life

+Vos attends the English Reformed Church, Amsterdam, affiliated to the Church of Scotland and the Protestant Church in the Netherlands.
+In an interview, she called religion a human invention, but she said that she needed faith for contemplation and that she hoped that a higher power exists.